Run Oro Application Using Vagrant Provision¶

 Access the Installed Oro Application¶

-After the VM setup has finished, you can access the application in your browser with the credentials defined by your installation configuration.
+Once the VM setup has finished, you can access the application in your browser with the credentials defined by your installation configuration.

 The default login details are: